blockapps/strato-cli/README.md

 - Node JS (Version 6 and up)
 - Your favorite code editor for solidity (our team uses Sublime or Atom)
 - BlockApps User Account
-- Create a user on BlockApps Testnet - follow the instructions here.
+- Create a user on BlockApps Testnet - following the sign-up process in node dashboard.
 ##### Note: Don’t forget to faucet your account.